mwenaro/next-navtelema-app/README.md

    - Escalations should be sent to relevant personnel or departments for quick resolution.

 **8. Reporting and Analytics:**
-   - Generate reports on SLA compliance, driver performance, and vehicle condition.
+   - Generate reports on ETAs compliance, driver performance, and vehicle condition.
    - Provide analytical tools for identifying trends, patterns, and areas for improvement.

 **9. Integration with Existing Systems:**